How To Smoke A Turkey

 Prep the Weber Smokey Mountain Cooker

-6. Disassemble the WSM and fill the fire ring halfway up with charcoal.
+6. Disassemble the WSM and fill the fire ring halfway up with Weber Briquettes.
 You will roughly cover up the first layer of circles.

-7. Fill a charcoal chimney half full with charcoal briquettes and light.
+7. Fill a charcoal Chimney Starter half full with Weber Briquettes and light with Lighter Cubes.

 8. Since this is a hot cook, there is no need for water in the water pan.
 To make cleanup easier, think about lining the pan with aluminum foil.